Verdict: Nav Bajwa’s Kirdar-e-Sardar glorifies the value of Sardari.

 Director Jatinder Singh Jeetu gets most things right.
 He had an impressive story (Jeetu himself) but a little better script (Kudrat Pal) could've done wonders.
 The young director has deftly executed a few scenes and Kirdar-e-Sardar glorifies his talent.
 The dialogues (Kudrat Pal) are one of the highlights of the movie.
 Music (Daljit Singh) is okay and tracks Viah and Chotan by Nooran sisters stand out.
 Editing (B. Rampal) is sharp.

 Why You Should Watch This Movie:

-Kirdar-e-Sardar is a sincere effort towards teaching the importance of Sikhism and being a Sardar.
+Kirdar-e-Sardar is a film that makes a sincere effort towards teaching the importance of Sikhism and being a Sardar.
 It’s a journey of a boxer who is not serious, is a drunkard and lacks the right attitude.
 But he attains Sardari which changes his outlook towards life.
 Watch it for the relatable subject, impressive enactment by Nav Bajwa and the dynamic portrayal of a khalsa by KS Makhan.

 – By Gurlove Singh